mcnuttandrew/critical-hci-vis-class/src/index.md

 FAQ

-- How do I submit stuff?
-TBD
+- How do I submit stuff? https://docs.google.com/forms/d/e/1FAIpQLSfxXJaOHXUUZyjyOEaaBKH2-PRM3UnbdnFhGjZfbrDLP7Jd-Q/viewform?usp=dialog
 - How do I hear about course updates?
 You'll get an email
 - How do I get in touch with the course staff?
 Send an email
 - How do I propose a work?
 Send an email